tytydraco/yessleep/out/My_Latest_Client_Was_Some_Kind_of_Alien_Vampire_I_guess_Im_Lucky_to_be_Alive_to_Tell_the_Tale.md

 My hands froze.
 Again, it wasn’t the content, although that was terrifying enough.
 I have to acknowledge that sadly in my line, we get all sorts of innuendoes, and it really is up to each professional to draw that line about what they will and will not tolerate.

-Obviously if that last sentence had been said out loud, I would have been out of there like a bat of hell.But it hadn’t been.And yet I heard it clearly.I pressed my hands deep into the lovely shimmery skin and he grunted mildly.
+Obviously if that last sentence had been said out loud, I would have been out of there like a bat of hell.
+But it hadn’t been.
+And yet I heard it clearly.
+I pressed my hands deep into the lovely shimmery skin and he grunted mildly.

 “*I shouldn’t spoil my appetite.
 I can feed later”*